threedworld-mit/tdw/Documentation/python/add_ons/lisdf_reader.md

 `from tdw.add_ons.lisdf_reader import LisdfReader`

-Parse an [.lisdf](https://learning-and-intelligent-systems.github.io/kitchen-worlds/tut-lisdf/) or [.sdf](http://sdformat.org/) file.
+Import data from an [.sdf](http://sdformat.org/) or [.lisdf](https://learning-and-intelligent-systems.github.io/kitchen-worlds/tut-lisdf/) file.

-.lisdf models can't be directly added into TDW; they must first be converted into asset bundles.
-These asset bundles will be saved to the local disk, meaning that converting .lisdf data to asset bundles is a one-time process.
+Models referenced by .sdf and .lisdf  files can't be directly added into TDW; they must first be converted into asset bundles.
+These asset bundles will be saved to the local disk, meaning that converting data to asset bundles is a one-time process.

-Note that this is only a partial implementation of an .lisdf parser.
-More functionality will be added over time.

 When `read()` is called, asset bundles are automatically generated if they don't already exist.
 Then this add-on appends commands to the controller to add the objects to the scene.